 A solar panel on the roof of your campervan can dramatically increase your independence.
-In the summer months, the right size and quality of panel will produce sufficient amps to run your fridge, lights and water pump without the need to plug into 230v mains power or to have to drive the vehicle in order to recharge the leisure battery.
+In the summer months, the right size and quality of panel will produce sufficient amps to run your fridge, lights and water pump without the need to plug into 230v mains power or to have to drive the vehicle in order to recharge the leisure batteries.

-The panel is also covered by both a 5 year warranty for the product as whole, aswell as a 20 year cell performance warranty which states that at 20 years the cell output will be no less than 80% of the new performance value.
+The panel is covered by both a 5 year warranty for the product as whole, aswell as a 20 year cell performance warranty which states that at 20 years the cell output will be no less than 80% of the new performance value.

 Please note that the panel will never produce enough amps to run a diesel heater on UK winter days – the days just aren’t long and sunny enough, the angle of the sun is too low and the heater will draw too many amps.